fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 36)
 Title : Should switch savings.

+Pre-condition:

+1)Exists a user
+2)Exists two or more savings

 Description:Go to the view savings page and change the savings we are looking at.